maxio-com/stoplight-platform-developer-docs/docs/advanced/Expert-Usage.md

 ## Metafields/Metadata

-You might find that you need to store more information in a customer or subscription object in Chargify to align better with your integration.
+You might find that you need to store more information in a customer or subscription object in Advanced Billing to align better with your integration.
 In that case, you can add/use metafields to store this metadata.

 **Example**